 - Class B: Can still be high-quality properties, but usually older and lower-priced compared to Class A. Many investors flip or restore these.

 - Class C: Are generally distressed and older.
-They require maintenance and lack an attractive location.
+Class C properties require maintenance and lack an attractive location.

 How To Get Into Commercial Real Estate

 Figuring out how to buy commercial property isn’t exactly like buying a single-family home.
 The experiences differ in more ways than one.
 The costs, for example, can be steep with commercial real estate, and it may be harder to secure funding.
-In addition, if you don’t already have tenants, then it’s up to you to cover expenses during lengthy periods in-between.
+In addition, if you don’t already have tenants, then it’s up to you to cover expenses during lengthy periods when the properties are unoccupied.

 Not only that, but valuation for commercial property is often difficult.
 It’s generally harder to find comparable properties for commercial real estate than residential.
-Because of differences like this, investors should be careful before purchasing.
+Because of these differences, investors should be careful before purchasing.